Unauthorized Kiss-and-tell (May 29, 2022)

 I went to live in a small social housing apartment of the suburbs of Paris with my father’s mother.
 She was a communist (I never really knew how serious she was in her ideas though she was very forgiving of Mao which led to many arguments) secular Jewish woman (with roots in the Russian empire, her grandparents generation had found refuge in France) who had been a hippie since the ’60s and probably before.
 She was very open and tolerant.
 My sister spent some time with us or with her mother when her mother was in France.
 The two of them later moved to Taiwan.

 My father had never talked about his own father who had left the family when he was young.
 My grandmother always told me that my grandfather had left them to go to Chile in 1973 to support Allende during Pinochet’s coup and that she had never heard of him afterwards.
-There are very few pictures of him.
-I stopped wondering whether this is true or not.
+She also told me that he descended from Nicolas de Condorcet.
+There are very few pictures of him and I stopped wondering whether all of this is true or not.
 But I carry his last name.

 My mother’s parents, who were retired in Kenya, visited us yearly.
 They often took with them the two daughters of my aunt (she had married a Kenyan man).
 These two cousins were the closest family members who were the same age as my sister and me.
 They now live in Baltimore.

 It is around that time that I discovered skateboarding, and skateboarded for the next 10 years until I seriously hurt myself and had to stop.
-The world of skateboard (its esthetics, its music, its rebellious, sort of humanist mindset) would become a strong influence on the teenager I was transforming into.
+The world of skateboard (its esthetics, its music, its rebellious, sort of humanist mindset), along with my fascination for Japan, would become a strong influence on the teenager I was transforming into.